neverbehind/git-release/README.md

 *Install:*
 * Checkout Repo
-* `cp /path/to/repo/git-release /local/path/dir/` (Copy the git-release executable to a PATH dir, so you can use it globally)
+* `cp /path/to/repo/git-release /local/path/dir/` (Copy the git-release executable to a PATH dir, so you can use it globally) ** OSX - copy to `~/bin` which automatically adds to PATH, open a new terminal window.

 *Quick Start:*
+Most Common Process: Initialize release, add features, then create a the release by merging all branches in.
 * `cd /to/repo`
 * `git release init v0.0.0 0`
 * `git release feature [partial branch name]`